 In this collection, the address column is a JSON object and the column grades is a JSON array.
-Unlike the JSON table, just specifying the column name with no Jpath result in displaying the JSON representation of them.
+Unlike the JSON table type, just specifying the column name with no Jpath result in displaying the JSON representation of them.
 For instance:

 select name, address from resto limit 3;